Leefe Robinson: Western Front

 After continual pestering of the authorities to allow him to return to active service, in April 1917 Robinson was posted to France as a flight commander with No. 48 Squadron, flying the then new Bristol F.2 Fighter.

 On the first patrol over the lines, on 5 April Robinson's formation of six aircraft encountered the Albatros D.III fighters of Jasta 11, led by Manfred von Richthofen.
 Four were shot down.
 Robinson, flying Bristol F2A A3337, was shot down by Vizefeldwebel Sebastian Festner, and was wounded and captured.

 He was posted as dead until two months later a letter arrived from him in a POW camp.
-During his imprisonment, he made several attempts to escape and was moved around to several camps, including Zorndorf and Holzminden.
+During his imprisonment, he made several attempts to escape and was moved around to several camps, including Fort Zorndorf (now Fort Sarbinowo, Kostrzyn nad Odrą, Poland) and Holzminden.
 He was kept in solitary confinement at the latter camp for his escape attempts.
 It is thought his health was badly affected during his time as a prisoner.